Shunnoni/Scratch-Related-Chrome-Extensions/README.md

 WAIT JUST A MINUTE!
 I forgot to mention how to use this!
 Go to this link : chrome://extensions/
 After that turn on developer mode.
 Click "Load unpacked" and select the file.
+It also must be a folder, not a .zip file!